phamthuhuong91/LearningMarkdown/201/class_01.md

 ### How to start to design a Website.

-1. What is the first step to designing a Website?
+#### What is the first step to designing a Website?

 Set tup the goals and visions for the website.

-2. What is the most important question to answer when designing a Website?
+#### What is the most important question to answer when designing a Website?

-What exactly do you want to accomplish?
+ - What exactly do you want to accomplish?
+ - How the website can assist you to accomplish your goal?
+ - How it can be done?
+What is the layout needed to be?

 ### Semantics

-1. Why should you use an &lt;h1&gt; element over a &lt;span&gt; element to display a top level heading?
+#### Why should you use an &lt;h1&gt; element over a &lt;span&gt; element to display a top level heading?

 The &lt;span&gt; tag is an inline container used to mark up a part of a text or part of the document.
 While the &lt;h1&gt; defines the most important heading, which represents the main heading/subject for the whole page.

-2. What are the benefits of using semantic tags in our HTML?
+#### What are the benefits of using semantic tags in our HTML?

 Some of benefits from writing semantic markup: